 Let’s explore what some of the information above means.

-In other words, bass amplifiers have more power, mostly as a consequence of the larger speakers as well as the wattage, which is a necessary component of transmitting bass frequencies.
+Simply put, bass amplifiers have more power, mostly as a consequence of the larger speakers as well as the wattage, which is a necessary component of transmitting bass frequencies.
+If you’ll recall what the Fender said a moment ago, bass amplifiers commonly have 300, 400, or even 800 watts.
+As a matter of fact, you’ll see an image down below on the right with a bass guitar amp that has a 500-watt head.

 Moreover, both types of amplifiers and speakers have their very own sound, for instance, a guitar amplifier’s idea of the “mid” tone control or the “low” tone control is different from that of bass due to the change in the EQ optimization.